bitsofinfo/stateful-process-command-proxy/README.md

 * Never expose calls to this module directly, instead you should write a wrapper layer around StatefulProcessCommandProxy that protects, analyzes and sanitizes external input that can materialize in a `command` statement.
 * All commands you pass to `execute` should be sanitized to protect from injection attacks

+###<a id="related"></a> Related Tools

+Have a look at these related projects which build on top of this module to provide some higher level functionality

+* https://github.com/bitsofinfo/powershell-command-executor - Introduces a higher level "registry" of powershell commands which can be generated, have arguments applied to them (and sanitized), then executed.